lm-sys/RouteLLM/README.md

 - `--routers` specifies the list of routers available to the server.
 For instance, here, the server is started with one available router: `matrix_factorization`.
 - `--config` specifies the path to the configuration file, which contains the paths and settings required by each router.

 Users should specify which router and what cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
-For instance, using model name of `router-bert-0.5` specifies that the request should be routed using the BERT router with a cost threshold of 0.5.
+For instance, using model name of `router-matrix_factorization-0.5` specifies that the request should be routed using the matrix factorization router with a cost threshold of 0.5.

 ### Server Authentication